alexerhardt/knowpad/patterns/4-factory.md

 "A factory method handles object creation and encapsulates it in a subclass.
 This decouples the client code in the superclass from the object creation code in the subclass."

+## The Dependency Inversion Principle

+"Depend upon abstractions.
+Do not depend upon concrete classes."

+A PizzaStore class that relies on dozens of concrete classes is going to be messy and rigid.
+The PizzaStore should only depend on a Pizza abstraction, and the concrete classes program to that abstraction (p.
+141 and onward explain this very well)

+Principle guidelines:

+* No variable should hold a reference to a concrete class
+* No class should derive from a concrete class
+* No method should override an implemented method of any of its base classes